oscimp/amaranth_twstft/experiments/2401_1PPS_TXsync/README.md

 <img src="rangingall.png">

-Ranging results from Besancon as coarse time delay between the transmitted signal and the loopback.
+<a href="goranging.m">Ranging</a> results from Besancon as coarse time delay between the
+transmitted signal and the loopback.

-For comparison, the ranging measurement from Paris (OP) during 2023 as recorded at https://webtai.bipm.org/ftp/pub/tai/data/2023/time_transfer/twstft/op/ with a result consistent with the chard displayed above.
+For comparison, the ranging measurement from Paris (OP) during 2023 as recorded at https://webtai.bipm.org/ftp/pub/tai/data/2023/time_transfer/twstft/op/ with a result consistent with the chart displayed above.

 <img src="opranging.png">